 The exception to this loose dosing guide is for really small dogs, under 6 pounds.
 For these little guys, I would really recommend talking to your vet about the dose before using Benadryl at home.
 The chance of giving your dog too much Benadryl and causing unintended side effects is just too likely without guidance.

 A quarter tablet of Benadryl is the perfect dose for a 6.25 pound dog.
 It’s a little more than a 6 pound dogs needs, but still pretty close.
 But it is a lot more than a 5 pound dog should have!

 The smaller the dog, the more likely they are to be negatively affected by giving the wrong dose.
 Before putting a dog to sleep with Benadryl, it’s best to consider the dog’s size.

 Some folks get around this by using a children’s formula and measuring out the correct dose with a syringe.
 This works well, but I still advise you to get your veterinarian to calculate the dose.

 The following YouTube Video gives FANTASTIC advice on giving Benadryl to your dog.

 Benadryl Dose for Dogs

-It is safer to err on the side of not giving too much, rather than worry about underdosing.
+It’s better to give too little a dosage than too much.
+Never give your dog more than the recommended dosage.
+Higher dosages can increase the risk of side-effects.
 You can always give another dose in a few hours if needed.
 You may have to play around with the dose and find what works best for your dog.

 For 6-8.5 pound dogs, give ¼ of a tablet